SejeroDev/Furipurei-Ryu/README.md

 ### Compatibility

-As of October 2024, Furipurei has been tested on over 4,300 titles; more than 4,100 boot past menus and into gameplay, with roughly 3,550 of those considered playable.
+As of October 2024, Furipurei Ryu Edition has been tested on over 4,300 titles; more than 4,100 boot past menus and into gameplay, with roughly 3,550 of those considered playable.

 Anyone is free to submit a new game test or update an existing entry by following the test submission guidelines.